pagekey/education/176-Nix-Package-C/README.md

 ## Conclusion

-This is a jumbled mess of notes, but I hope it was helpful to you!
+I hope this tutorial was helpful to you!
 I'm very excited about the possibilities that come with being about to write **and distribute** my own binary applications within the Nix ecosystem, but unfortunately, it was pretty hard to figure out how to do this.
 Maybe this post will shorten the path for others trying to do the same!

 If you enjoyed, consider subscribing to the [PageKey YouTube channel](https://youtube.com/@PageKey) and/or starring this GitHub repo.
 Thanks!